 Living and working abroad is the best way to see a country and to travel the world.
 I love this life, and if this life is something you’re interested in, it’s something I’m here to help with!

 So what PAID work abroad is available out there (because, duh, gimme money)?
-There’s heaps!
+There are heaps!

 Working abroad via a computer is essentially the freest you can be while still being employed.
 You could work in Indonesia one day and then from Hawaii the next and then jet off to Japan… While I certainly don’t recommend moving around too quickly, the point is, you could if you wanted.
 Your work follows you everywhere.